 “Reminiscent of Fascism is the principle that the state no longer leaves the economy to its own devices.… Without question, the mood accompanying this sea change resembles that of Fascism.”

-Diana West described in her book, American Betrayal, just how well the Soviet Union infiltrated the White House.
-Top officials close to the President were supportive of the Soviet Regime to the point of suspicion.
+Diana West describes in her book, American Betrayal, just how well the Soviet Union infiltrated the White House.
+Top officials close to the President were supportive of the Soviet Regime.
+Some were almost certainly actual Soviet spies.

 In one sketchy encounter, soldiers were told to stand down when they witnessed American secrets being smuggled out of America on a plane bound for Russia, guarded by Soviet soldiers.
 This may be how the Soviet Union was able to make nuclear weapons.

-And other policies were directly influenced by socialist sympathizers and possibly outright spies in the government during FDR’s tenure.
-Soviet troops were given precedence for American supplies over American troops during World War Two!
+Many other policies were directly influenced by socialist sympathizers and possibly outright spies in the government during FDR’s tenure.
+For instance, Soviet troops were given precedence for American supplies over American troops during World War II through the “Lend-Lease” program.

-5. FDR Hated the Press and Suppressed Them.
+5. FDR Hated the Press and Suppressed Free Speech.

 Reason Magazine describes FDR’s War Against the Press: